Echo Dot (2nd Generation) - Smart speaker with Alexa - Black

 Built-in speaker for voice feedback when not connected to external speakers.
 3.5 mm stereo audio output for use with external speakers (audio cable not included).

 Echo Dot comes ready to connect to your Wi-Fi.
 The Alexa App is compatible with Fire OS, Android, and iOS devices and also accessible via your web browser.
+A list of supported operating systems can be found here.
 Certain skills and services may require subscription or other fees.

 Warranty and Service